 Incorporated communities or areas served by public sewer often have more intense development patterns than rural towns.
 Single-family residential development is typically a less intense land use than multi-family (3 or more units) which is typically restricted to areas on public sewer.
-According to the 2000 U.S. Census, there were twelve units within the Village of Coloma containing 3 or more units.
+According to the 2000 U.S. Census, there are no structures within the Town of Coloma that have 3 or more units.
 Second, incorporated areas in Waushara County are smaller in overall land area than the surrounding towns, resulting in a more intensive land use.
 Finally, incorporated municipalities, in the county, have areas of older development that were constructed during a period when society was less dependent on cars for transportation.
 This necessitated the need for smaller lot development that allowed for closer proximity to neighbors and services.